-Join J Chris Griffin for an in-depth discussion in this video Using the Thor polyphonic synth, part of Up and Running with Reason 6.5.
+Join J Chris Griffin for an in-depth discussion in this video Using the Thor polyphonic synth, part of Learning Reason 6.5.

 Thor is truly one of the most powerful synthesizers ever developed, by anyone.
 It has the capability to create sounds using most major forms of synthesis we have available.
 It does analog modeling terrifically.
 It has one of the best PPG-style wavetable synthesizers I've ever seen, even better than the original 2.3.
 It handles FM-style synthesis for Yamaha-DX7-type sounds and it even masters phase modulation synthesis for those obscure late 1980s synthscapes.